Sports CONNECT Queensland Education

 Upcoming Inclusive Sport and Physical Activity workshops:

 - Toowoomba – 16 October 2017: OPEN (registrations close 6 October)

 Embracing 2018 Commonwealth Games Legacy Program workshops

 As part of the Commonwealth Games Legacy Program, the Association will work in conjunction with the Queensland Government’s Sport and Recreation Services regional staff in Townsville, Cairns, Brisbane and South East Queensland to build capacity for inclusion in sporting club communities in the second half of 2017.

 ‘Inclusive Clubs’ workshops will assist local sport volunteers and staff to develop an understanding of current trends impacting the disability sector with the implementation of the National Disability Insurance Scheme and the opportunity this presents for their sport.

 Participants will explore what it means to be a welcoming and inclusive sport and recognise the benefits of ensuring that their clubs are representative of the communities in which they sit.
 Sporting personnel will have the opportunity to explore partnerships with the disability and education sectors leading to potential transition points for people with a disability to connect with their sport.

 To find out more information and register for these free workshops see:

-Inclusive Clubs, Brisbane and South East Queensland, Tuesday 24 October, 9.30am-1.30pm – for regional sports associations and local club representatives.
+- Inclusive Clubs, Brisbane and South East Queensland, Tuesday 24 October, 9.30am-1.30pm: FILLING UP FAST – Register TODAY! – for regional sports associations and local club representatives.
 This is a two-part professional development opportunity, with a follow up focus group being held for participants to return for peer feedback and mentoring six weeks after the initial workshop (Tuesday 5 December).
 To gain the most out of the program, participants are encouraged to commit to both opportunities.